List of FIFA World Cup hosts: 2030 FIFA World Cup

-The bidding process for this World Cup has yet to start.
-Some early bids for the 2030 FIFA World Cup – the Centennial World Cup – have however been proposed.
-The first proposed bid has been a collective bid by the members of the Argentine Football Association and Uruguayan Football Association into a proposed joint bid from Uruguay and Argentina.
-The second bid has been a proposed bid by The Football Association of England.
-Under FIFA rules as of 2017 that prohibit the previous two confederations hosting the next world Cup, the 2030 World Cup cannot be held in Asia (AFC) because the Asian Football Confederation is excluded from the bidding following the selection of Qatar in 2022, nor in North America because the CONCACAF countries of the United States, Canada and Mexico will host the 2026 World Cup.
+The first proposed bid was a collective bid by the members of the Argentine Football Association and Uruguayan Football Association into a proposed joint bid from Uruguay and Argentina.
+The second bid was a proposed bid by The Football Association of England.
+Under FIFA rules as of 2017 that prohibit the previous two confederations hosting the next world Cup, the 2030 World Cup could not be held in Asia (AFC) because the Asian Football Confederation was excluded from the bidding following the selection of Qatar in 2022, nor in North America because the CONCACAF countries of the United States, Canada and Mexico will host the 2026 World Cup.
 Also in June 2017, UEFA's president Aleksander Čeferin stated that Europe (UEFA) will definitely fight for its right to host the 2030 World Cup.

 The Uruguay–Argentina proposed bid would not coincide with the centennial anniversary of the first FIFA World Cup final, and the bicentennial of the first Constitution of Uruguay, but if selected the tournament dates would coincide.
 The Uruguay-Argentina bid was officially confirmed on 29 July 2017.
 A joint bid was announced by the Argentine Football Association and the Uruguayan Football Association on 29 July 2017.
 Before Uruguay and Argentina played out a goalless draw in Montevideo, FC Barcelona players Luis Suárez and Lionel Messi promoted the bid with commemorative shirts.
 On 31 August 2017, it was suggested Paraguay would join as a third host.
 CONMEBOL, the South American confederation, confirmed the joint three-way bid in September 2017.